buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     are running.
 The concept explained here is common to all steps and applies to ``repourl`` as well as for ``baseURL`` (when aplicable).
-Buildbot, now being aware of the repository name via the :class:`ChangeSource` step might in some cases not need the repository url.
+Buildbot, now being aware of the repository name via the change source, might in some cases not need the repository url.
 There are multiple way to pass it through to this step, those correspond to the type of the parameter given to this step: